 Long-term tracking studies are necessary to understand whether a cure is really a cure.
 When bone marrow transplantation was first developed at the Hutch in the 1960s and ‘70s, it took several years of tracking survivors for researchers to understand that the procedure was working to cure leukemia.

-Known as SWOG S0016, the trial was led by Fred Hutch lymphoma researcher Dr. Oliver Press, who holds the David and Patricia Giuliani/Oliver Press Endowed Chair in Cancer Research.
+Known as SWOG S0016, the trial was led by former Fred Hutch lymphoma researcher, the late Dr. Oliver Press, who holds the David and Patricia Giuliani/Oliver Press Endowed Chair in Cancer Research.
 The trial started in 2001 and included more than 500 patients with previously untreated, advanced follicular lymphoma.
 SWOG S0016 compared a standard combination of chemotherapy drugs commonly referred to by the acronym CHOP, combined with either the immunotherapy drug rituximab, a lymphoma-specific antibody, or a similar antibody-bearing a radioactive molecule.
 R-CHOP, as the combination of the chemotherapies and rituximab is called, had newly become the standard of care at the time, although it’s not used as frequently these days.

 This blood cancer is generally very slow-growing, Shadman said, making lengthy tracking of follicular lymphoma treatments especially important.
 The study’s initial results, published in 2013, found that both groups of patients — those who’d received rituximab and those who had received the radioimmunotherapy — did very well, with no significant difference in overall survival.
 Approximately 90 percent of patients were still alive five years after treatment.